SuperOfficeDocs/superoffice-docs/docs/automation/webhook/crmscript-handlers.md

 printLine("Webhook succeeded with ID: " + webhook.GetWebhookId().toString());
 ```
 # [REST API](#tab/Webhook-REST)

+## Create a webhook using the REST API

 This CRMScript will create a webhook that when triggered, calls a CRMScript with Include name `ScriptHook1`.